Embanking of the tidal Thames: The Isle of Dogs mirage

 People standing on the Greenwich bank of the river, gazing across at the Isle of Dogs, could see a curious phenomenon.
 Normally, the cattle on the Isle of Dogs were not visible, because they were grazing behind the walls.
 But sometimes, as the tide rose, the animals seemed to float up into plain view.
 Some thought the Isle of Dogs itself was rising on the tide.
-Scientists, like Edmund Halley and Charles Hutton, explained it as a mirage — caused by moisture altering the refractivity of the atmosphere.
+Scientists, like Edmund Halley and Charles Hutton, explained it as a mirage—caused by moisture altering the refractivity of the atmosphere.
 The cattle vanished from sight as the tide fell again.

 The great breach, or Poplar Gut

-Poplar Gut was a part-severance of the neck of the Isle of Dogs.
+Poplar Gut was a part-severance of the neck of the Isle of Dogs in Poplar.
 But for river wall maintenance it might have been complete.

 A classic fate of geological formations like the Isle of Dogs is meander cutoff, when the river takes a short-cut across the neck of land; the old bend is left as an oxbow lake.
 A question is why this did not happen to the Isle of Dogs, turning Greenwich and Deptford into mere lakeside hamlets.